 - I make every effort to keep the cost of learning in my class as low as possible and avoid the use of expensive in-class tools/technologies.

 - Underprivileged students are often less interactive in class and hesitate to take advantage of all the learning opportunities due to their past experiences.
 I make every effort to be cognizant of these issues and reach out to students who appear to be struggling in class and provide help whenever possible.

 - I teach science in an inclusive manner where I emphasize the research contributions of women and people of color.
 Textbooks often ignore these contributions and do not highlight these scientists.
 A simple image with the contributions listed on a slide in a lecture goes a long way in helping all students see the contributions of scientists from diverse backgrounds.

 - I design the curriculum and exams to ensure students of all backgrounds are evaluated fairly.
 The exams will be designed to tests the student’s strengths and basic understanding of scientific concepts.
 An inclusive approach to exam design will consider the diverse strengths and weaknesses of students.

 - I take advantage of the fact that I teach molecular and cellular biology to undergraduates.
-This allows me to include descriptions in my curriculum on how science refutes false ideas such as climate change, vaccine denial, anti-GMO, eugenics, and race and gender as biological constructs.
+This allows me to include descriptions in my curriculum of how science refutes false ideas such as climate change denial, vaccine denial, anti-GMO, eugenics, and race and gender as biological constructs.